Unless otherwise noted, sessions start promptly at 8:30a.m. and end by 4:45p.m.

 Thursday, November 13, 2014

 Context refers to understanding leadership in terms of self and the organization.
-Effective leadership requires an understanding of the systems in which the individual interacts and how one develops an adaptive leadership approach.
-It also requires an assessment of self in terms of life influences, future goals, and life balance.
+Effective leadership requires an assessment of self as a leader in terms of life influences and future goals.
+It also requires an understanding of the systems in which the individual interacts and how one develops an adaptive leadership approach.

 Thursday, December 11, 2014